 David comes to mind immediately.
 Daniel, too.
 More parents prefer boy names starting with J – or A, M, C, L, or E – but D names routinely appear in the US Top 100.
 It feels like a strong, solid sound for a boy.

-A handful of choices qualify as neglected classics.
+A handful of boy names starting with D qualify as neglected classics.
 Douglas sounds rather dashing, and there’s something fun about Dale.
 Dennis rhymes with menace, of course, but Den seems fresh.
-And Denny sounds delightfully retro, as in Will Arnett’s new son – though he’s Alexander Denison, called Denny for short.
+And Denny sounds delightfully retro, as in Will Arnett’s youngest son – Alexander Denison, called Denny for short.

 MOST POPULAR D NAMES FOR BOYS